paketo-buildpacks/rfcs/text/0000-ubi-based-stacks.md

 available including links to each other repository allowing users to discover the stack variants available from any of the stack repository pages.

+#### Multi-arch

+No specific plans for multi-arch are made as part of this RFC, with the initial stack starting within Paketo Community organisation, multi-arch can be revisited for this stack as the work progresses on the Ubuntu stacks.
+There is nothing specific within this RFC that would tie this stack to particular architectures beyond those supported by the upstream UBI images used as bases for the Builder/Run images.

+If there any multi arch concerns for Paketo UBI stacks, they are existing ones shared by Paketo already (eg, the Go detect/build binaries needing to be executable etc).

 ### Subsequent images..

 It is likely that Native compilation for Java may require a different Builder image, as the requirements for